 Best Cuban Cayos

-• Cayo Santa Maria: possibly the most famous Cayo, located just off Santa Clara.
-The island is easily accessible thanks to the bridge that connects it with the town of Caibriéna on the main island.
-You could get there on a day tour from Santa Clara or simply go explore by yourself.
-Expect some paradise beaches as the island is been renowned “La Rosa Blanca de los Jardines del Rey” (The White Rose of the King’s Gardens).
+- Cayo Santa Maria: Perhaps the most famous of the Cayos, located off Santa Clara and easily accessible via a bridge from the town of Caibarién.
+Whether on a day tour from Santa Clara or exploring independently, you can expect pristine, paradise-like beaches.
+The island is famously known as “La Rosa Blanca de los Jardines del Rey” (The White Rose of the King’s Gardens).

-• Cayo Blanco: this Cayo features fine white sand, crystal blue water, and no hotels on it.
-We did the Catamaran tour from Varadero, which included lunch and drinks.
-The crew was cool and entertaining, and the boat ride was incredibly beautiful.
+- Cayo Blanco: Known for its pristine white sand and crystal-clear water, Cayo Blanco has no hotels.
+We visited it on a Catamaran tour from Varadero, which included lunch and drinks.
+The crew was friendly, and the boat ride was simply stunning.

-• Cayo Largo del Sur: getting on this angle of paradise in the Islas de la Juventud was difficult.
-But it was worth the effort.
-To get here, you will need to get the Aerogaviota flights from Havana (Playa Baracoa terminal) as there are no boat connections.
-Flights and excursions to Cayo Largo do not go unless there is a fair number of seats booked.
+Cayo Largo del Sur: Getting to this paradise in the Islas de la Juventud was challenging, but worth it.
+To reach the island, you’ll need to take an Aerogaviota flight from Havana’s Playa Baracoa terminal, as there are no boat connections.
+Flights and excursions are only confirmed if enough seats are booked.

-Because of this, you will have two options: book in advance from an online operator or organize everything in Havana.
-We went for the first option, we booked with Cubatravel in advance.
-However, once we were in Havana we had to go to their offices and check our booking was confirmed.
-Once at the office, we were advised that the day before departure we needed to call them to see if the flight was going!
+You have two options: book in advance through an online operator or arrange everything in Havana.
+We chose the first option and booked with Cubatravel ahead of time.
+However, once in Havana, we had to visit their office to confirm our booking.
+We were then told to call the day before departure to check if the flight was going ahead!

 Cayo Largo is a true paradise, with long fine white sand beaches and turquoise water.
 No words can do justice to this place so we are going to show you a photo here 😊

-We spent our 2017 Christmas in Cayo Largo.
-It was a different Christmas spent on a tropical island drinking mojitos and eating lobsters.
-Who wouldn’t do that once in a lifetime?
+We spent our 2017 Christmas in Cayo Largo, a unique tropical getaway where we enjoyed mojitos and lobsters.
+Who wouldn’t want to do that once in a lifetime?

-The resorts, as we previously mentioned are quite expensive.
-We paid about 100€ per person per night.
-Overall, it was not too much considering it was high season and all-inclusive, and we wanted to indulge ourselves for once.
+As we mentioned, the resorts can be pricey.
+We paid around 100€ per person per night, which wasn’t too bad considering it was high season and all-inclusive.
+We decided to treat ourselves for once.

 If you haven’t done it already, follow us on Instagram, Facebook, and Pinterest 😊